 Mahalo – This how-to type site has a very detailed write-up on the installation process for a central air system.

-Alpine Home Air – A consumer equipment sales website, also has a series of tutorials for consumers who may want to learn more about the installation process themselves.
+Alpine Home Air – A consumer equipment sales website, also has a series of tutorials for consumers who may be interested in learning more about the installation process themselves.
 You will not learn how to do the whole project on your own, just an overview.